laravel/nova-docs/4.0/resources/fields.md

 URL::make('GitHub URL'),
 ```

-The `URL` field also supports customizing the generated link's text by using the `displayUsing` callback:
+The `URL` field also supports customizing the generated link's text by invoking the `displayUsing` method when defining the field.
+The `displayUsing` method accepts a closure that should return the link's text:

 ```php
 URL::make('Receipt')
     ->displayUsing(fn () => "{optional($this->user)->name}'s receipt")
 ```

-You may also use the `URL` field to render a link for a computed value:
+By providing a closure as the second argument to the `URL` field, you may use the field to render a link for a computed value that does not necessarily correspond to a column within the associated model's database table:

 ```php
 URL::make('Receipt', fn () => $this->receipt_url)